maxomedia/mxm-expander/README.md

 # mxm-expander
-Expands thing with animations, or don't, I'm just a description.
+Expand things with animations, or don't, I'm just a description.